atvs1478/sq/README.md

 HW note: all gpio used for rotary have internal pull-up so normally there is no need to provide Vcc to the encoder.
 Nevertheless if the encoder board you're using also has its own pull-up that are stronger than ESP32's ones (which is likely the case), then there will be crosstalk between gpio, so you must bring Vcc.
 Look at your board schematic and you'll understand that these board pull-up create a "winning" pull-down when any other pin is grounded.

-See also the "IMPORTANT NOTE" on the "Buttons" section
+See also the "IMPORTANT NOTE" on the "Buttons" section and remember that when 'lms_ctrls_raw' (see below) is activated, none of these knobonly,volume,longpress options apply, raw button codes (not actions) are simply sent to LMS

 ### Buttons
 Buttons are described using a JSON string with the following syntax